-Recent activities from the Miami Valley Equity Initiative along with notable resources from local and national organizations are highlighted below.
+Recent activities from the Miami Valley Equity Initiative are highlighted below.

 Ombudsman Program on DATV